Left 4 Dead 2: Australian ban and unbanning

 Left 4 Dead 2 was refused classification in Australia by the Office of Film and Literature Classification (OFLC).
 It failed to gain an MA15+ rating, the highest possible rating for video games in Australia at the time of release.
 This prevented the sale of the original game within the country.
 In its report, the OFLC cited the reason for refusing classification as "realistic, frenetic and unrelenting violence".
 However, a small number of members of the OFLC board believed the game could merit the MA15+ rating which was used to publish the first Left 4 Dead.
 It was expected that changes could be made to the game to allow the game to be classified as MA15+ and thus sold in Australia.
 Both Lombardi and Newell were "surprised" by the classification refusal.
 Valve appealed the OFLC's decision about a week after being notified of the ruling, comparing the sequel to its predecessor, which had been classified as MA15+, and the mature ratings the sequel had received from similar rating organizations around the world.
 However, as the appeal process, expected to end on October 22, was close to the planned release date, Valve submitted a modified version of the game for classification addressing the concerns the OFLC has stated.
 This version, which no longer contained images of "decapitation, dismemberment, wound detail or piles of dead bodies", was classified as MA15+ by the OFLC, thus allowing for the game's release in Australia, though Valve and Electronic Arts still hoped to have their preferred, unmodified version classified by the OFLC for release.
 The appeal of the decision to deny classification to the unedited version of the game was conducted by the independent Classification Review Board, and resulted in the previous ruling to deny classification being sustained.
-The Classification Review Board cited "insufficient delineation between the depiction of zombie characters and the human figures" as one of the key factors in its classification refusal.

-Left 4 Dead 2's classification refusal, as well as for other recent games such as Fallout 3 (has since been rerated MA15+ having the same version as other countries) and Aliens vs. Predator (has since appealed and rerated MA15+ uncut), has reignited debate over the current prohibition of sale and exhibition of video games for mature audiences.
+The Classification Review Board cited "insufficient delineation between the depiction of zombie characters and the human figures" as one of the key factors in its classification refusal.Left 4 Dead 2's classification refusal, as well as for other games from this era, such as Fallout 3 (since rerated MA15+ having the same version as other countries) and Aliens vs. Predator (since appealed and rerated MA15+ uncut), reignited debate over the prohibition of sale and exhibition of video games for mature audiences.
 In mid-December 2009, the Australian government sought public opinion on the adult classification rating for video games, despite statements by South Australian Attorney General Michael Atkinson believing the issue to only affect a minority of the country's citizens.
-Following Atkinson's decision to leave the Attorneys General to be replaced by John Rau, who is reportedly in favour of an R18+ rating, Valve have revealed that, should the bill be passed, they planned to release an uncensored version of Left 4 Dead 2 for PC in Australia.
-The Australian Federal Parliament passed legislation allowing an R18+ classification for video games on January 1, 2013, and Valve stated they would be exploring legal options of resubmitting the uncensored version of Left 4 Dead 2 following this change.
+Following Atkinson's decision to leave the Attorneys General to be replaced by John Rau, who was reportedly in favour of an R18+ rating, Valve revealed that, should the bill be passed, they planned to release an uncensored version of Left 4 Dead 2 for PC in Australia.
+The Australian Federal Parliament passed legislation allowing an R18+ classification for video games on January 1, 2013, and Valve stated they would explore legal options of resubmitting the uncensored version of Left 4 Dead 2 following this change.